kubedb/cli/docs/guides/mysql/monitoring/using-coreos-prometheus-operator.md

       interval: 10s
 ```

-The `MongoDB` CRD object contains `monitor` field in it's `spec`.
-It is also possible to add CoreOS-Prometheus monitor to an existing `MongoDB` database by adding the below part in it's `spec` field.
+The `MySQL` CRD object contains `monitor` field in it's `spec`.
+It is also possible to add CoreOS-Prometheus monitor to an existing `MySQL` database by adding the below part in it's `spec` field.

 ```yaml
 spec: